USYD-SDN-Lab/Testbed_WIFI_802.11.ah/README.md

 When a STA is able to moving out of the range, we should limit the moving angle range.
 To achieve this goal, we need to calculate ***the angle from STA to AP first***.
 The detail is given in the figure below.
 ![Mobility Model](/Img/AngleCalc_STA2AP.jpg)

 Then we calculate the half moving range ***α*** and the whole range based on the angle from STA to AP.
-Then we calculate the range based on the relationship between the start and the end.
+Then we calculate the range based on the relationship between the start and the end, and arbitarily choose an angle from the range to be the new moving direction.
 The detail is given in the figure below.
 ![Mobility Model](/Img/AngleCalc_MovingRange.drawio.svg)

 ## 3 Protocol Stack